Australia travel guide

 Scams

-There are many different types of scams targeting people in or travelling to Australia, including dating and romance scams, websites offering fake services, or building repair scams.
-You can check current scams or report any concerns you have about a scam on the Scamwatch website.
+There are many different types of scams targeting people in or travelling to Australia, including dating and romance scams, websites offering fake services or building repair scams.
+You can check current scams or report your concerns about a scam on the government’s scamwatch website.

 Laws and cultural differences